 Ever chat with your friends about the flu vaccine?
 Do you all get it?
 If not, why?
-In January 2017, the Health Service Executive issued a statement indicating that uptake on the vaccine was “nowhere near” where it ought to be.
+Last year, the Health Service Executive issued a statement indicating that uptake on the vaccine was “nowhere near” where it ought to be.
 Why do you think that is?
 Flu is responsible for 200-500 deaths a year in Ireland and can even reach the 1000s in an epidemic.
 So why have we a low uptake on the vaccine?

 Here’s the two most common misconceptions we find among men, and the truth behind them